 This course develops students' ability to analyse, interpret and compare texts, construct an argument and encourages creative problem solving.
 English Literature is one of the most popular A-Level subjects nationally.
 English literature equips students with excellent communication and analytical skills, which are desirable for a range of careers including advertising, acting, publishing, teaching, librarianship, public relations, journalism and the legal professions.

-GCSE Grade 5 or above English Literature and English Language.
+GCSE Grade 5 or above in both English Language and English Literature.

-Eduqas Mrs Hughes, Miss McGhee and Mr Washington
+Eduqas Mrs Hughes

 FRENCH - A LEVEL